admin-remix/adminremix-cli/README.md

   -h, --help      display help for command

 Commands:
-  sync [options]  Sync entity with local CSV file.
-It also takes a .env file is as options. help [command]  display help for command
+  sync [options]  Sync entity with local CSV files.
+You can also provide a .env file for options. help [command]  display help for command

 ```

 ## Installation